Chandrikajoshi123/AnimeCiencia/README.md

 ## Thank You

 _Thank you for visiting my AnimeCincia repository! i appriciate your intrest in my project.
-I hope you finf it well if you have any feedback,or suggestion feel free to contribute your thoughts._
+I hope you find it well if you have any feedback,or suggestion feel free to contribute your thoughts._